 THC, the psychoactive compound in cannabis, interacts with the endocannabinoid system.
 When this system is disrupted by excessive cannabis use, it can result in increased irritability and difficulty managing anger.
 Aside from anger, a study published in the Journal of Clinical Psychology revealed that cannabis use was linked with worsening symptoms in individuals with post-traumatic stress disorder.
 These adverse effects on mental health are especially noticeable in individuals with underlying mental health conditions, such as depression or anxiety disorders.

-While not everyone experiences these adverse effects, for some people, cannabis can cause irritability, restlessness, and even aggression.
+While not everyone experiences these adverse effects leading to psychotic disorder and other mental health issues, for some people, cannabis use can cause irritability, restlessness, and even aggression.
 This may be especially true when using high-potency strains or consuming large amounts of cannabis.

-Additionally, one of the challenges you may face when withdrawing from cannabis is increased agitation and irritability.
+Additionally, one of the challenges you may face when cannabis withdrawal symptoms hit you is increased agitation and irritability.
 As your body adjusts to the absence of cannabis, you might experience heightened emotions and find it difficult to stay calm.
-This can be frustrating and overwhelming, but it’s important to remember that these feelings are temporary and a natural part of the withdrawal process.
+This can be frustrating and overwhelming, but it’s important to remember that these feelings are temporary and a natural part of the marijuana withdrawal process.

 Management of Anger Due to Cannabis